 Payment of these grants is made up to six weeks before the expected date of institution, ordination or licensing.
 This process happens automatically.
-Should you have any queries regarding first appointment or resettlement grants, please contact HR and stipends administrator on (01865 208 204 or email@example.com).
+Should you have any queries regarding the first appointment or resettlement grants, please contact HR and stipends administrator on (01865 208 204 or email@example.com).

 Birth or adoption of children – the diocese will pay a grant to a parent in stipendiary ministry on the birth or adoption of a child, please contact your archdeacon who will ensure payment.
 To find out who your archdeacon is visit the Staff List pages of the diocesan website.

 Grants relating to maintenance of properties – the Glebe and Buildings Committee is a subcommittee of the Oxford Diocesan Board of Finance that sets the policy for acquisition, repair, maintenance and disposal of all parsonage houses, team vicarages and houses in the Board of Finance corporate ownership.
-It offers small grants relating to maintenance of properties.
-You need to contact the director of Glebe and Buildings, Mr David Mason, on 01865 208 230 to learn more about what is available.
+It offers small grants relating to the maintenance of properties.
+You need to contact the Director of Glebe and Buildings, Mr David Mason, on 01865 208 230 to learn more about what is available.

 On 5 October 2018, HMRC closed the childcare voucher scheme, in association with Edenred (the provider).
-This was a simple and tax efficient way of paying all or part of your childcare costs by enabling you to take part of your stipend in the form of an electronic childcare voucher issued free of tax and national insurance.
+This was a simple and tax-efficient way of paying all or part of your childcare costs by enabling you to take part of your stipend in the form of an electronic childcare voucher issued free of tax and national insurance.

 The government has introduced an alternative called tax-free childcare.
 This is independent of payroll.
 You set up an account, and every time you pay money in, the government will top it up by 20%.